-The celiac trunk classically divides further into three branches:
+The celiac trunk classically divides into three major branches:

 The arterial system undergoes various modifications within an embryo during its growth.
 Intraembryonically, the arterial system consists of aortic arches, and the central and dorsal aortas, that are all continuous with each other.
-Arising from the dorsal aorta are paired ventral segmental arteries some of which fuse to form the median vessels.
-These vessels, then further, give rise to the three main arterial systems: celiac trunk, superior mesenteric artery, and inferior mesenteric artery.
+Arising from the dorsal aorta are paired ventral segmental arteries, some of which fuse to form the median vessels.
+These vessels then give rise to the three main arterial systems: celiac trunk, superior mesenteric artery, and inferior mesenteric artery.

 Most patients present with asymptomatic vascular anomalies of the celiac trunk.
-However, vital knowledge of the celiac trunk, its branches, and vascular variations are important with any involvement of the upper abdomen with surgical procedures such as liver transplant or diagnostic procedures like angiography for gastrointestinal bleeding or celiac axis compression syndrome.
-In addition, the vascular anatomy of the celiac trunk also plays a crucial role in arterial anastomoses during surgery.
-Moreover, recognition of variations in abdominal arteries that supply the liver, pancreas, gallbladder, and spleen can also help in reducing the blood loss during surgical procedures involving these areas.
+However, vital knowledge of the celiac trunk, its branches, and vascular variations is essential for any surgical procedures involving the upper abdomen.
+These procedures include a liver transplant, diagnostic procedures like angiography for gastrointestinal bleeding, or celiac axis compression syndrome.
+Recognition of variations in abdominal arteries that supply the liver, pancreas, gallbladder, and spleen can help in reducing the blood loss during surgical procedures involving these areas.
+The vascular anatomy of the celiac trunk also plays a crucial role in arterial anastomoses during surgery.

 Celiac Artery Compression Syndrome

 It is also commonly known as celiac axis syndrome, median arcuate ligament syndrome (MALS), Marable syndrome, and Dunbar syndrome.
-This syndrome characteristically presents as angina localized to upper abdomen due to the compression of the celiac artery by diaphragmatic crura.
+This syndrome characteristically presents as angina localized to the upper abdomen due to the compression of the celiac artery by diaphragmatic crura.

 The median arcuate ligament is a fibrous arch that connects the right and left diaphragmatic crura around the aorta, at the base of the diaphragm.
-If this ligament is low lying due to its highly variable locations, it can compress or distort the celiac trunk in a downward angle resulting in an unpleasant or an excruciating epigastric pain.
-The pain is often relieved in standing position and is exacerbated when in the supine position.
-This syndrome is commonly seen in 20 to 40-year-old patient population.
-In certain individuals, this may also result in mesenteric ischemia.
-Most common complain apart from the epigastric pain is also postprandial pain which results in weight loss.
+If this ligament is low lying due to its highly variable locations, it can compress or distort the celiac trunk in a downward angle resulting in an unpleasant or excruciating epigastric pain.
+The pain is often relieved when in the standing position and becomes exacerbated when in the supine position.
+This syndrome commonly presents in the 20 to the 40-year-old patient population.
+In specific individuals, this may also result in mesenteric ischemia.
+The most common complaint alongside epigastric pain is postprandial pain, which results in weight loss.

-CT angiography would reveal a focal stenosis with a characteristic hook-shaped appearance due to the distort shape of the celiac trunk on its superior surface.
-Since the celiac can have a similar appearance upon expiration in a healthy patient, it is important to make the diagnosis of celiac artery compression syndrome by correlating the imaging findings with patient history.
+Computed tomography (CT) angiography would reveal focal stenosis with a characteristic hook-shaped appearance due to the distorted shape of the celiac trunk on its superior surface.
+Since the celiac trunk can have a similar appearance upon expiration in a healthy patient, it is important to make the diagnosis of celiac artery compression syndrome by correlating the imaging findings with patient history.

 Treatment of this syndrome via laparoscopic surgical decompression by dividing the median arcuate ligament and is usually reserved for symptomatic patients.

 Celiac Trunk Dissection

-The optimal means of diagnosing celiac trunk dissection is contrasting CT or CT angiography.
-However, other imaging studies such as MR angiography or sonography can also be considered.
+The optimal means of diagnosing celiac trunk dissection is CT with contrast or CT angiography.
+However, other imaging studies, such as magnetic resonance (MR) angiography or sonography, can also be considered.
 On diagnostic imaging, the most common finding for the dissection is an intimal flap and/or a presence of mural thrombus in the lumen of the celiac trunk.

-Surgery is usually needed to manage celiac trunk dissection to prevent further acute complications such as rupture, intestinal ischemia or chronic complications such as arterial stenosis.
-However, if the dissection can be diagnosed as limited, the aim shifts toward preventing thromboembolic events.
+Surgery is usually needed to manage celiac trunk dissection to prevent further acute complications such as rupture, intestinal ischemia, or chronic complications such as arterial stenosis.
+However, if the clinician diagnoses the dissection as limited, the aim shifts toward preventing thromboembolic events.
 In such cases, treatment is conservative with the use of anticoagulation and anti-hypertensives to control the blood pressure.
 An additional option can also include evaluating the collateral supply and managing the endovascular itself.